- Royal Mail to join FTSE 100

-- Capita and Dixons Carphone to enter FTSE 250 in rebalance
+- Hammerson to enter FTSE 250 in rebalance

-FTSE Russell, the global index provider, confirms today that Scottish Mortgage Investment Trust and Rentokil Initial will be joining the FTSE 100 Index.
-In the rebalance, Capita and Dixons Carphone will leave the UK’s leading index and enter the FTSE 250 Index.
+FTSE Russell, the global index provider, confirms today that Royal Mail will be joining the FTSE 100 Index.
+In the rebalance, Hammerson will leave the UK’s leading index and enter the FTSE 250 Index.

 FTSE Russell operates a reserve list for the FTSE 100 Index, to be used in the event of a corporate action occurring between reviews e.g. merger, acquisition, delisting or suspension.
 In such cases, the reserve list constituent with the largest market capitalisation (on the date of the corporate action) will replace the outgoing constituent.
-With immediate effect, the following reserve list for FTSE 100 will be used (in alphabetical order):
+With immediate effect, the following reserve list for FTSE 100 will be used:

 - Weir Group

-All changes from this review will be implemented at the close of business Friday, 17 March 2017 and take effect from the start of trading on Monday, 20 March 2017.
+All changes from this review will be implemented at the close of business on Friday, 16 March 2018 and take effect from the start of trading on Monday, 19 March 2018.

 A link to the full technical notice can be found here